dickhery/Blockchain-Bingo-on-ICP/README.md

 Feel free to customize and enhance the project to suit your needs, making it a great starting point for your own Internet Computer Protocol (ICP) Motoko projects.

-## 🛠️ For Developers
+## For Developers

 **Blockchain Bingo** serves as an excellent example for developers looking to build their own ICP-based dApps.
 Explore the project's structure, smart contract logic, and frontend integration to gain insights and inspiration for your endeavors.

-## 📬 Contact Page
+## Contact Page

 **Blockchain Bingo** includes an integrated **Contact Page** where users can leave messages or feedback.
 These messages are accessible to admins through the authorized Principal ID in the `MenuScreen.jsx` file.
 If you have any questions, suggestions, or need support, feel free to reach out via the contact section within the app.

-## 📝 Credits
+## Credits

 This Bingo game was inspired and partially created by [RichardHery.com](https://3jorm-yqaaa-aaaam-aaa6a-cai.ic0.app/).
 Special thanks to the Internet Computer development community for their support and resources.
+IP address data powered by [IPinfo](https://ipinfo.io)

-## 📄 License
+## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to **re-deploy and modify** the project as long as the **2.5% service fee** for all card purchases is retained.
 This ensures the sustainability and continuous improvement of **Blockchain Bingo**.